Texas cichlid - Herichthys cyanoguttatus

 Additional information and picture

 Thanks to Jan Wirén for allowing us to use his picture.
-The second picture was sent to us from one visitor.
+The second picture has been provided by one of our visitors.